pjanowski/shrike/docs/compliant_logging/rfc-logging.md

 Machine learning is already a hard problem &mdash; building and training models under these constraints is even more difficult.
-This RFC (**R**equest **F**or **C**omment) proposes the code patterns and expected behavior of a to-be-written logging utility for confidential machine learning.
+This RFC (**R**equest **F**or **C**omment) proposes the code patterns and expected behavior of a to-be-written logging utility for compliant machine learning.
 It begins by outlining the requirements this utility would need to satisfy, then gives a concrete proposal with sample code.
 It proceeds to outline some alternatives, along with known risks of the proposal.